vikas-gits-good/P-1_Real_IPO-Listing-Price-Prediction/README.md

     * `ScreenerExtractor` is an async function that will scrape [screener](https://www.screener.in/) website for selected companies financial data using `ScreenerHTMLCrawlerConfig` to output a dataframe with IPO, GMP & Screener data.
     * `ListingPriceExtractor` will use `AngelOneConfig` to make API calls and get the listing price of companies that are already listed.
     * `TransformData` main class will call `DataTransformer` sub class with `TransformationConfig` which will transform the data.
 Essentially it updates subscription columns, creates target column and reorder the dataframe.
     * `LoadData` main class will call `DataLoader` sub class with `MongoDBConfig` which will load the data to MongoDB.
-Essentially is uses parallel upsert operation to update existing data or create new data.
+Essentially it uses parallel upsert operation to update existing data or create new data.

 Below is the ETL Pipeline Flowchart.
 Flow chart images is [stored here](https://github.com/vikas-gits-good/P-1_Real_IPO-Listing-Price-Prediction/tree/main/docs/Images/).